 In selling your broiler chickens, you need a fairly large market.
-I mean, don’t start counting the number of members in your community or church group and thing they will all buy.
+I mean, don’t start counting the number of members in your community or church group and think they will all buy.
 You should target a market that is big enough, such that even if 1-5% of them buy your product, things would have moved.

 2. You Will Sell Your Broiler Chickens as a Competitor

 Interestingly, everywhere remains quiet until the sales period when people start to bring out their chickens to sell.
 To many, it is during this time that they remember they have competitors.
 You need to plan ahead and try to be two steps ahead of your competitors.
 Because you may not always be able to offer a very competitive price, you need to look for ways to convince your customers to choose you.
 Are your chickens very big?
 Are they very clean?
 Do you offer delivery?
 Do you slaughter and dress?
 These are some of the things you might want to consider to stand out in the competition.
-If you have raised your chickens organically, this is the time to get the bounty that comes with Organic Chicken
+If you have raised your chickens as organic chickens, this is the time to get the bounty that comes with Organic Chicken

-3. Bulk Sales is the Magic of Selling Broiler Chickens
+3. Bulk Sales is King when Selling Broiler Chickens

 Yes!
 Bulk sales can be very rewarding.
 First, with bulk sales, you get to sell all your chickens faster and you can start raising another batch.
-Without bulk sales, you keep feeding the remaining chickens, which mean more rearing capital.
+Without bulk sales, you keep feeding the remaining chickens, which means more rearing capital.
 However, one thing you should know about bulk sales is that birds go at a lesser per/unit price.
 This is because people who buy in bulk are re-sellers or restaurants.

-4. Use Social Media to Sell Your Broiler Chickens
+4. Use Social Media to Market Your Broiler Chickens

 Thanks to technology, you can join farmers groups on Facebook, Telegram, WhatsApp and market your product.
 You can use WhatsApp status update, Instagram, and more.
 Awareness is the key strategy here.
 The more people become aware, the greater their chances of patronizing you.